 While evangelicals still make up less than one percent of Israel’s total population, many churches are growing, and local believers are reaching out to their friends and neighbors with the true message of salvation.

 You can play a vital role in mobilizing and encouraging the church in Israel!

 Come join us for a summer or winter short-term outreach: Hope of Israel and experience the diversity of this unique country.
 One day you could be working on a sports program with Arab children in Nazareth, and the next day you could be sharing the gospel with religious Jews on the streets of Tiberias.
-You could be on the beaches of Haifa reaching secular young Israelis in the morning, then going door to door in a Druze village on the Carmel mountain that same evening!
+You could be on the beaches reaching secular young Israelis in the morning, then going door to door in a Druze village on the Carmel mountain that same evening!

 Population: 7.6 million (UN, 2011)

 Seat of government: Jerusalem, though most foreign embassies are in Tel Aviv